St Leonards-on-Sea: History

 St Leonards Golf Club, Hastings, (now defunct) was founded in 1902/3.
 The club closed in 1960.

 Geography

 The town of St Leonards today occupies, firstly, the fairly steeply climbing land immediately adjacent to the west of Hastings, leading up towards Silverhill and Hollington; and secondly, an area to the west where the land is lower lying.
 The latter part of the town – Bulverhythe – is thought to be the original site of the port of Hastings, since cut off by longshore drift of pebbles.
 Within the higher land there are some small valleys: that through which the Priory stream flows through Alexandra Park being the main one.

+In November 2023, the steep land between Marina on the sea front and the West Hill Road was affected by a series of landslips, leading to local homes being evacuated.

 Demographics

 Healthcare

-Conquest Hospital, managed by the East Sussex Healthcare NHS Trust was opened in 1992. in 2021 a new medical centre which houses two GP surgeries and a pharmacy, located next to West St Leonards Community Centre, was opened.
+In 1840 the Royal East Sussex Hospital was opened to provide care for the sick poor, this was renamed in 1887 as the Hastings, St Leonards and East Sussex Hospital.
+In 1923 it was rebuilt in Cambridge Road and renamed the Royal East Sussex Hospital.
+In 1993 this closed when the Conquest Hospital, was opened.
+This is managed by the East Sussex Healthcare NHS Trust.
+In 2021 a new medical centre which houses two GP surgeries and a pharmacy, located next to West St Leonards Community Centre, was opened.
 It is intended to act as a modern health hub for up to 20,000 patients.